freedomofpress/securedrop/docs/upgrade/xenial_backup_install_restore.rst

 the servers during the OS installation.

-If you are planning to install the Xenial instance on new hardware, make sure that you have all the necessary hardware to hand and configured.
+If you are planning to install the Xenial instance on new hardware, make sure that you have all the necessary hardware on hand and configured.
 This guide assumes that you are either using the existing hardware firewall, or a new firewall configured with the same settings as your existing one.